nus-cs2103-AY2324S1/ip/docs/README.md

 * ### Manage Tasks
     - Tasks are split into Todos, Deadlines and Events.

-    - You can create, remove, and list all tasks with JED.
+    - You can create, remove, and list all tasks with UCB.

     - You can also make them after you have finished your tasks.